Kushagrkapoor/UAVNav/README.md

 # UAVNav
 This is a sample project which contains some general elements of a graduate research project I undertook at Purdue ECE.
+In the original project, DDPG was used to select optimal actions.
+Rigorous validation and simulations were performed using the CARLA simulator.

-Due to regulatory reasons, I can't share the project details so I use GymAI here to generate environments and use a similar (but not the exact) algorithmic techniques that were used during the project.
+Due to the project not being open source yet, I use GymAI here to generate environments and use similar (but not the exact) algorithmic techniques that were used during the project.

 To be precise, here is what I've done:
   1. Generated environments from GymAI.